-We, along with our directors, executive officers, the selling stockholders and certain of our other existing stockholders that hold 12,449,849 shares of common stock, have agreed that for a period of 90 days (the restricted period), after the date of this prospectus, subject to specified exceptions, they will not offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock.
-The lock-up agreements do not prohibit the selling stockholders from selling shares of our common stock in this offering.
+We, along with our directors, executive officers and substantially all of our other stockholders, optionholders and warrantholders, have agreed that for a period of 180 days (the restricted period), after the date of this prospectus, subject to specified exceptions, we or they will not offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock.
 Upon expiration of the "restricted" period, certain of our stockholders and warrantholders will have the right to require us to register their shares under the Securities Act.
 See "- Registration Rights" below and "Description of Capital Stock - Registration Rights."

-Certain of our employees, including our executive officers and/or directors, have entered into, and may in the future enter into, written trading plans that are intended to comply with Rule 10b5-1 under the Exchange Act.
-Sales under existing trading plans are exempt from the restrictions of the lock-up agreements relating to the offering described above.
-Sales under any trading plan entered into in the future, if any, would not be permitted until the expiration of the lock-up agreements relating to the offering described above.
+After this offering, certain of our employees, including our executive officers and/or directors, may enter into written trading plans that are intended to comply with Rule 10b5-1 under the Exchange Act.
+Sales under these trading plans would not be permitted until the expiration of the lock-up agreements relating to the offering described above.